 WHAT IS HELP CENTER?

 Help Center is a peer counseling and crisis intervention hotline run and operated by trained undergraduate students at University of Maryland.
-Since 1979, Help Center has provided free, anonymous, and confidential walk-in and hotline services to University of Maryland students and the surrounding community.
+Since 1979, Help Center has provided free, anonymous, and confidential drop-in and hotline services to University of Maryland students and the surrounding community.

 I’m thinking about calling or dropping in, but I’m not sure if I should.

 It’s natural to feel hesitant about confiding a problem to someone who’s both a peer and a stranger.
 Perhaps the problem feels too big, or too small, to bother talking about.
 Maybe you don’t want to “burden” friends or family, or they seem too busy to listen.

 At Help Center, trained student counselors are ready to listen for as long as you need or as long as you want to talk.
 We’re here to talk through any problem with you.

 What will happen when I call or drop in?

 A warm and friendly Help Center counselor will answer the phone or greet you at the door.
 You’ll be invited to talk through whatever is on your mind.
 No judgment.